Donfyffe/openpilotopkr/README.md

    - **Normal EYE Threshold:** set the value below threshold of your face recognition.
    - **Blink Threshold:** For Driver Monitoring.
 Set the value below the threshold of your eyes blink recognition.
 Driver Monitoring camera shows the values of your face recognition, eyes and the other things.
 Preview 'Driver Camera' and then check the recognition value of your eye blink to modify the value on menu.
    - **Navigation Select:**
+      - Mappy (Korea)
       - iNavi (Korea)
-      - Mappy (Korea)
       - Waze (Global)
+      - TMapE (Korea, use TMap on external device, to free up system resource on device)
+      - WazeE (Global, use Waze on external device, to free up system resource on device)
+   - **ExternalDevIP:** IP address of external navi device that OPKR will retrieve traffic info from, must be sharing same netork with internet access.
-   - **RUN Navigation on Boot:** Run your selected iNavi, Mappy or Waze on boot.
+   - **RUN Navigation on Boot:** Run your above selected navi app on boot.
 If it runs well, will go to background after few seconds.
-   - **Display Date on Screen:** shows the device date
-   - **Display Time on Screen:** shows the device time
    - **API Server:** Choose driver log server
       - OPKR
       - Comma
       - User's
    - **User's API:** Set User driver log server url.
+   - **Enable Mapbox
    - **Mapbox Style:** Choose from three styles
       - Mapbox
       - Comma
       - OPKR (locallized in Korea) <br />
         **if you want to use your own, Edit the file with yours(/data/params/d/MapboxStyleCustom). <br />
         **You can make your mapbox style at https://studio.mapbox.com/.
 (If you publish the style you can use it.)
+   - **Use GoogleMap For Mapbox:** use Google Map instead of Mapbox
-   - **Top Text View:** Show Date/Time/Roadname at top of drive screen.
+   - **Bottom Text View:** Show Date/Time/Roadname at bottom of drive screen.
-   - **RPM Animation** Show RPMs on UI with adjustable limit
+   - **RPM Animation:** Show RPMs on UI with adjustable limit.
-   - **Show Stop Line**
+   - **AnimatedRPM Max:** max hundreds scale for animated rpm meter.
+   - **Show Stop Line:** show stop line and stop signal, needed for opkr long control stop at stop signal feature (expermental).
+   - **Hold Button for Setting Menu:** if active you wiil have to hold button to access setting menu, to prevent unwanted access.
-   - **Enable RTShield Process**
+   - **Enable RTShield Process:** enhancement for smoother op operation.
-   - **Offline OSM** (Korea only)(64G storage only)
+   - **Offline OSM (64G storage only):** OSM Korea only, device storage memory must be >= 64G.

  - `Driving Menu` (**Function Name:** Description)
    - **Use Auto Resume at Stop:** after standstill, op will auto resume when leadcar start moving.
    - **RES count at standstill:** some model need to be adjusted so car move when lead car start moving.(reboot required)
    - **Change Cruise Gap at Stop:** Cruise Gap changed to 1 step for departure faster, it gets back to orignal Gap after few second.
+   - **Cruise Gap Change By Speed:** set your preferred following gap 1 - 4 automatically based on speed.
-   - **Standstill Resume Alternative:** Some model need this for Auto Resume at Stop.
+   - **Standstill Resume Alternative:** Some model like DH Genesis need this for Auto Resume at Stop.
+   - **Depart Chime At Resume:** work with show stop line, will play chime when light change to green or lead car start moving.
    - **Use Cruise Button Spamming:** SCC set speed is changed up and down automatically. turn on to use many functions related to auto speed control.
+   - **Button Spamming Level:** set how aggresive buttom spamming is adjusted, 0 - 16. (this affects acceleration & deceleration with speed limit change).
+   - **CruiseSet With RoadLimitSpeed:** set SCC max speed based on road speed limit, independent of OPKR Navi/OSM info.
+   - **Cruiseset RoadLimitSpd Ofs:** speed offset for above RoadLimitSpeed.
    - **Cruise Start Mode:** Set your custom Cruise mode when boot.
 There are 6 modes.
 (OpenpilotStock/Dist+Curv/Dist/Curv/Oneway/CamSpeed)
-      - OpenpilotStock: Scc button will set scc speed, will work like stock button to set op.
+      - OpStock: Scc button will set scc speed, will work like stock button to set op.
       - Dist+Curv: changed by distance to leadcar and curvature.
       - Dist: distance only.
-      - Curv: curvature only.
+      - Curvonly: curvature only.
       - Oneway: change camera offset to approach the edge of a road.
-      - CamSpeed: is changing set speed only by value of speed sign (OSM, iNavi, Mappy).
+      - CamOnly: is changing set speed only by value of speed sign (OSM, iNavi, Mappy).
-   - **LaneChange Speed:** minimum lane change speed
+   - **LaneChange On/Off/Spd:** minimum lane change speed.
    - **LaneChange Delay:** adjust delay time before lane change
       - Nudge/Nudgeless/Set Seconds
-   - **LaneChange Time(km/h: value):** How quick should lane change be completed, faster, increase the value, decrease for slower.
+   - **LaneChange Time(km/h: value):** How quick should lane change be completed, increase for faster, decrease for slower.
    - **LeftCurv Offset:** if you are not satisfy with Left Curve Section, this can move your car to left or right side.(no reboot required)
    - **RightCurv Offset:** if you are not satisfy with Right Curve Section, this can move your car to left or right side.(no reboot required)
    - **Show BSM Status:** Show when a car is in blindspot. need car BSM function.
-   - **Steer Control Method** Choose between normal and smooth.
+   - Steer Control Method** Choose between normal and smooth.
    - **Max Steering Angle:** Default is 90.
 If you want more, increase this.
 Some car will not accept value above 90.
    - **Str Angle Adjust:** To keep car on a straight road, If the value of steering angle is not 0.0, adjust this to be 0.0
    - **Stop Steer Assist on Turn Signals:** Openpilot doesn't steer your car when turn signal is active.